syeddanish41/wAlnut/README.md

        + 1) how neurons stay alive through movement of oxygen throughout the brain.
        + 2) how neurons communicate with other parts of the brain limited by the evolved neurobiology at the time
-       + The fMRI metrics for how an intelligent machine is doing information processing are barely shown.
+       + The fMRI metrics for how an intelligent machine is doing information processing are rarely shown.
      - So what are the intelligence metrics that really matter?
        + Intelligence metrics that really matter have to be replicable and make clear how a lot of information is being processed and stored to produce certain results.